Diversity and Inclusion

-The Office of Disability Resources at Carnegie Mellon University has a continued mission to provide physical and programmatic campus access to all events and information within the Carnegie Mellon community.
+Equal Opportunity Services at Carnegie Mellon University has a continued mission to provide physical and programmatic campus access to all events and information within the Carnegie Mellon community.
 We can assist employees seeking university accommodations for disabilities.
-Disability Resources will also answer your questions regarding reasonable accommodations that may be provided in accordance with the American with Disabilities Act.
+EOS will also answer your questions regarding reasonable accommodations that may be provided in accordance with the American with Disabilities Act.

 Learn more about our Disability Resources for Faculty and Staff.

 SafeZone is a network of allies (faculty, staff and students) committed to providing a safe and affirming environment for all at Carnegie Mellon, including those in the LGBTQ community.